 This option sets the format of the input zone file.
-Possible formats are text (the default), and raw.
+Possible formats are text (the default), raw, and map.
 This option is primarily intended to be used for dynamic signed zones, so that the dumped zone file in a non-text format containing updates can be signed directly.
 This option is not useful for non-dynamic zones.